elli95/Portfolio/README.md

 ## About The Project

-This is the Portfolio Project, made during my second year of education at noroff based on my first portfolio made the first year, spring 2024.
+This is the Portfolio Project, made during my second year of education at Noroff based on my first portfolio made in the first year, spring 2024.
 This website shows a short introduction about myself, my projects and how you can contact me.

 View the live version [here](https://elisemariehogsnes.netlify.app/)